About the fund

-To apply for a Community Strengthening fund amount of $500 or less, please pop in and see our friendly staff at the Deakin University Community Bank Hub at our Melbourne Burwood Campus.
-For applications over $500, you can apply now through the Deakin University Community Bank funding application portal.
+To apply for a Community Strengthening fund amount of $500 or less, please pop in and see our friendly staff at the Community Bank at Deakin University Hub at our Melbourne Burwood Campus.
+For applications over $500, you can apply now through the Community Bank at Deakin University funding application portal.

 Download our community strengthening policy or funding application form.